 Desiree “Dez” and Sarah are high school seniors at Champlin Park High School (CPHS), which is in Minnesota’s Anoka-Hennepin School District.
 They’re also a couple, and both are out at school as lesbians, which takes a lot of courage given the conservative climate in their school district (this is Michele Bachmann’s district).
-There have been reports of serious anti-gay bullying, and a number of LGBT students in the area have committed suicide in the past year and a half.
+There have been reports of serious anti-gay bullying, and a number of LGBTQ students in the area have committed suicide in the past year and a half.

 Every year CPHS holds a “Snow Days Week” celebration, ending with a formal dance.
 The student body elects an equal number of boys and girls to the “Snow Days Week Royalty Court” (don’t you love high school?) who are presented to the school in pairs at the Pep Fest and Coronation assembly.
-This year Dez and Sarah decided to run for the Royalty Court, in part because they wanted to create more visibility for LGBT students at CPHS, and they were thrilled when their classmates selected them.
+This year Dez and Sarah decided to run for the Royalty Court, in part because they wanted to create more visibility for LGBTQ students at CPHS, and they were thrilled when their classmates selected them.
 As other couples on the Court have done in every year past, Dez and Sarah planned to walk together, as a couple, in the procession.
 Two of their straight guy friends who were also on the Royalty Court even offered to walk together so that no one would have to walk alone.

 Last week, school officials told Dez and Sarah that they would not be allowed to walk together, because seeing a visible same-sex couple might make some students and parents “uncomfortable.”
 When the girls pushed back and argued that that was discrimination, the school first decided to cancel the entire procession, and then decided to make all of the students walk alone.